Cleaning: Do You Know Your Vacuum Cleaner Attachments?

 Most vacuum cleaner attachments spend more time collecting dust than removing it.
-Neglect the funny brushes and wands no more, and clean more of the house with your vacuum.
-Here is a guide to getting more use out of the standard vacuum attachments.
+And that's too bad, because all those doodads are actually very useful, specialized tools.
+Neglect the funny brushes and wands no more, and clean the house better with your vacuum.
+Here is a guide to using your standard vacuum attachments.

 This is the long, skinny attachment that tapers (and concentrates the vacuum power) into a small, narrow slat.
 Think of it as the eco-friendly attachment, helping you save energy and purify the air.

 The crevice tool is typically the only way to get under or behind the fridge and clear out the dust to help it run more efficiently.
 In some cases, even the standard crevice tool won’t fit under the fridge and other low-riding appliances, or between the coils behind the fridge.
 This task might require a specialized additional attachment, such as the even-skinnier-than-average Wonderwand.

 The crevice tool is also ideal for sucking dust off heating vents and radiators.
 This can help the heating and cooling systems run more efficiently, and help reduce indoor air pollution by cutting the dust going through your ductwork and blowing back into the house.

 It is also good for baseboards, bookshelves and any edge or hard-to-reach corner.